Rare Philippine mouse deer born in UK first at Chester Zoo

 Chester Zoo is only one of only seven institutions in the whole of Europe to care for the charming species.

-We're also working to protect habitat in areas of South East Asia where the mouse deer live.
+Conservationists from the zoo are also working to protect habitat in areas of South East Asia where the mouse deer live.

 Mouse deer facts

 - The Philippine mouse deer is listed by the International Union for the Conservation of Nature (IUCN) as endangered

 - The species is in continuing decline as it is subject to poaching for food and affected by habitat loss as its forest home is converted to oil palm plantations

 - Mouse deers do not belong to the deer family but are a member of the ungulates